(A) This rule describes the responsibilities of the administrative agency.

 (viii) Fails or refuses to comply with individual responsibilities as described in this chapter of the Administrative Code, or is subject to an Ohio works first (OWF) sanction and has not agreed to comply with the work requirements; or

 (ix) No longer meets the conditions of eligibility for an eligibility category as set forth in Chapter 5160:1-2 of the Administrative Code.
-Before terminating coverage on this basis, the administrative agency must conduct a pre-termination review (PTR) to determine that the individual is no longer eligible for coverage under any eligibility category.
+Before terminating coverage on this basis, the administrative agency shall conduct a pre-termination review (PTR) to determine that the individual is no longer eligible for coverage under any eligibility category.

-(2) The administrative agency must accept the renewal form and/or verifications that caused the termination of medical assistance.
+(b) Accept the renewal form and/or verifications that caused the termination of medical assistance.

-(3) The administrative agency must reinstate medical assistance if all eligibility criteria are met.
+(c) Reinstate medical assistance if all eligibility criteria are met.

-(4) Reinstated medical assistance coverage shall begin on the first day of the calendar month following the month medical assistance was terminated.
+(d) Reinstated medical assistance coverage shall begin on the first day of the calendar month following the month medical assistance was terminated.

 (1) Ten calendar days of receiving a report of a change that could affect an individual's on-going eligibility for medical assistance; or

 (a) An individual who otherwise meets the conditions of eligibility described in this chapter of the Administrative Code alleges blindness or disability.
-The administrative agency must determine eligibility within ninety calendar days from the date of application unless the examining physician delays or fails to take a required action; or
+The administrative agency shall determine eligibility within ninety calendar days from the date of application unless the examining physician delays or fails to take a required action; or

 (b) There is an administrative or other emergency beyond the administrative agency's control.